 All I could hear was the beat of my heart Or was it his?

 No, it’s ours.
 For now, we have but a heart.

-It was 5:35am, and I had to start preparing breakfast for Shawn.
-Opening the fridge, I had a pack of fresh milk, an open can of corned beef, eggs, bread and chicken.
+It was 5:35 am, and I had to start preparing breakfast for Shawn.
+Opening the fridge, I had a pack of fresh milk, an open can of corned beef, eggs, bread, and chicken.
 These were enough to draw up an early morning menu.
 I mixed the eggs with corned beef and allowed it to sauté for a few minutes before adding the spices.
-I always prided myself in being a good cook.
+I always prided myself on being a good cook.
 That estimation was me being modest; I’m really an exceptional cook.
-It was 6am and Shawn had awakened from slumberland.
+It was 6 am and Shawn had awakened from slumberland.
 I had placed a pail in the bathroom for him, and breakfast was already set on the dining table.

 “Have you brushed your teeth?”
 I asked Shawn after he had greeted me.
 He looked a little livelier than he did before he had gone to bed.